 Let’s now open up the topic and start to review the solution we are proposing.

-How to Select the Selenium locators for Web Elements?
+How to Select the Selenium locators?

 You must keep a Selenium locator as short as possible.
 It would make your code cleaner, reduce complexity and help in the long-term maintenance of the project.
 Additionally, it would lower the chances where your locators could fail from the continuous changes happening in the application.